fire337/fire337.github.io/_posts/2026-07-30-highlevel-vlm.md

 ## Challenges

 Subtask decomposition and progress understanding rely on context.
-The key question is: how to efficiently and cleanly inject context / memory into the model without hacks.
+The key problem is: how to inject context / memory into the model efficiently without hacks.
 We can use agent as a memory component to produce necessary memory.